whyrusleeping/hellabot/README.md

 ##Why?

 What do I need an IRC bot for you ask?
 Why, I've gone through the trouble of compiling a list of fun things for you!
+(Some of these are what hellabot is currently being used for)

 - AutoOp Bot: ops you when you join the channel
 - Stats counting bot: counts how often people talk in a channel
 - Mock users you dont like by repeating what they say
 - Fire a usb dart launcher on a given command
+- Control an MPD radio stream based on chat commands
 - Award praise to people for guessing a random number
 - And many other 'fun' things!